Onboarding Nurses in Assisted Living

 Much is at stake for new nurses, assisted living organizations and ultimately the residents who live in assisted living facilities when onboarding nurses.

-Effective onboarding for nurses can increase comfort, engagement, belonging, commitment, retention, and more for the new nurse.
+Effective onboarding for nurses increases comfort, engagement, belonging, commitment, retention, and more for the new nurse.
 Assisted living organizations can translate effective onboarding into dollars saved, and the quality of care provided.
 For the residents of assisted living and their families, effective onboarding is priceless.

 DOING A BETTER JOB OF ONBOARDING NURSES

-Many assisted living organizations are ready to improve their nurse onboarding, but they don't know how to begin.
-When onboarding occurs, it is often confused with a simpler orientation, does not occur in an organized way or the appropriate length of time, lacks appropriate substance, resulting in a negative experience for new nurses and can affect nurse retention.
+Many assisted living organizations are ready to improve their nurse onboarding, but don't know how to begin.
+Current onboarding processes are often confused with a simpler orientation and does not occur in an organized way.
+It may not be the appropriate length of time and lack appropriate substance, resulting in a negative experience for new nurses.
+An inadequate onboarding process negatively effects nurse retention.

-This enduring activity will address differences between orientation and onboarding, best practices for onboarding new nurses, and how to apply these to your organization.
+This online training will address differences between orientation and onboarding, best practices for onboarding new nurses, and how to implement these in your organization.